rnoronha/recipes/scallion pancakes.md

 ### Pancake Recipe

-1. Separate dough into 4.
-If any dough ball gets too tough to roll out, let it rest
-3. For each dough ball:
+3. For each flat cylinder:
-  3. Roll out into a disk, roughly 8 in
   4. Paint a thin layer of sesame oil on the disk
   7. Spread scallion oil on disk
-  5. Roll the disk up like a cinnamon roll, then into a spiral.
+  5. Roll the disk up from the narrow end, then wrap the corners under
+  6. Flatten out into a disk
   10. Fry on medium high heat until nicely browned